BHoM/documentation/docs/Development/Testing/index.md

 All tests existing in a Test solution can be found in the Test Explorer.
 If you can't find the Test Explorer, use the search bar at the top and type "Test Explorer":

 ![image](https://github.com/BHoM/documentation/assets/6352844/a3785c42-8531-4fe0-aeee-411a896cf80f)

+You can run a single test by right clicking the test and selcting Run or Debug.
+If you choose "debug", you will be able to hit [break points](https://learn.microsoft.com/en-us/visualstudio/debugger/using-breakpoints?view=vs-2022) placed anywhere in the code.

+By running tests often, you will be able to quickly develop new functionality while making sure you are not breaking any existing functionality.

+### Test Driven Development (TDD)

+A good practice is Test Driven Development (TDD), which consists in writing tests first, and implement the functionality in the "Act" step later.
+You can create a stub of the implmentation that does nothing, write the tests that should verify that it works fine, and then develop the functionality by adding code to the body of the stub.

+Doing so allows to focus on the "what" first, and the "how" later.
+You can develop several unit tests to verify the new functionality that you want to develop.
+This helps focusing on the requirements and the target result that you want to achieve.
+In many cases, the implementation will then almost "write itself", and you will also end up with a nice collection of unit tests that can be reused to verify that everything keeps working also years later!